Accounting & Bookkeeping

 Ignition solved two problems simultaneously: the engagement letter bottleneck and the payment collection problem.

-Before Ignition, Marcus drafted proposals in Word, emailed them for wet signatures, then set up invoicing manually in Xero.
-From initial conversation to first payment took an average of 34 days.
-He had two clients who took 60+ days to pay their first invoice.
+Without a proposal tool, practitioners draft proposals in Word, email them for wet signatures, then set up invoicing manually in Xero.
+From initial conversation to first payment can average around 34 days, with some clients taking 60+ days to pay their first invoice.

-With Ignition, Marcus selects a service package, clicks send, and the client receives a proposal with e-signature and payment authorization in one document.
-Average time from conversation to signed engagement with payment on file: 3 hours.
-He captures a credit card or bank account at signing, and monthly fees collect automatically.
-His accounts receivable dropped from $12,000 outstanding to under $2,000 within three months.
+With Ignition, you select a service package, click send, and the client receives a proposal with e-signature and payment authorization in one document.
+Time from conversation to signed engagement with payment on file can fall to a few hours.
+Capturing a credit card or bank account at signing means monthly fees collect automatically, and outstanding receivables typically fall sharply within a few months.

 The Accounting Engine: Xero with Bank Feed Rules

-Marcus was already on Xero.
-What he hadn’t done was invest in configuring bank feed rules properly.
-For each of his pilot clients, we spent 30 minutes building categorization rules for their recurring vendors and transaction types.
-The 30-minute investment per client reduced his monthly transaction processing time by 60-70%.
+Many practitioners are already on Xero but have never invested in configuring bank feed rules properly.
+Spending about 30 minutes per client building categorization rules for recurring vendors and transaction types can reduce monthly transaction processing time by 60-70%.

 The key insight for solo practitioners: you don’t need a separate receipt capture tool for every client.
 For clients with simple transaction patterns (under 100 transactions per month, mostly recurring vendors), bank feed rules in Xero handle the bulk.
 Reserve Dext or Hubdoc for clients with high transaction volumes, lots of one-time vendors, or significant receipt documentation requirements.